RogerHuba/roger_python_guide/class_11/warm-up/warm-up.md

       - Consider something like:
         for suit in suits:
             for card in card_names:

-    - Deal a single card
+    - Deal a single card from the deck